 Swing from the trees at the Mountain Ropes Adventure or zoom through the skies on the Mountain ziplines at Grouse Mountain.

 Lighthouse Park is one of Vancouver’s most beautiful areas and boasts the largest uncut rainforest in the Lower Mainland.
 The park is unique for the fact that it is Vancouver’s last standing first-growth Douglas fir tree forest.
+A perfect place to enjoy nature with the family or your bubble after being cooped up at home.
+Parking can be busy at peak times but it is easy to leave the car at home and catch a bus to save on looking for space.

 Enjoy some award-winning beers at one of the North Shore’s craft breweries.
 Taste a wide selection of delicious beers and ales on-site or grab a growler to take home with you.
 Or take the Vancouver’s North Shore Ale Trail for a guide to the best breweries and experiences.